Culture

 Biographies

-Born in Aleppo, Faysal Tabbarah is an Associate Dean and Associate Professor of Architecture at the College of Architecture, Art and Design at the American University of Sharjah (AUS), and co-founder of the experimental architecture and design studio, Architecture + Other Things (A+OT), which is based in Sharjah.
-He is also the curator for the National Pavilion United Arab Emirates exhibition in the 18th International Architecture Exhibition 2023, La Biennale di Venezia.
-Tabbarah’s work, across teaching, research, and practice explores the relationships between regional environmental and architectural imaginaries, or how people bring their natural surroundings to bear on how they understand and shape their world, to develop alternative building practices that are rooted in their surrounding material and cultural environments.
-To achieve this, Tabbarah’s work moves between computational tools, emergent technologies, materials research, and historical archives.
+Faysal Tabbarah is an Associate Professor of Architecture at the College of Architecture, Art and Design at the American University of Sharjah (AUS) and Carleton University, and co-founder of the experimental architecture and design studio, Architecture + Other Things (A+OT), which is based in Sharjah.
+He was the Curator for the National Pavilion United Arab Emirates exhibition in the 18th International Architecture Exhibition 2023, La Biennale di Venezia.
+Tabbarah’s work across teaching, research, and practice explores the relationships between regional environmental and architectural imaginaries to develop alternative building practices that are rooted in their surrounding material and cultural environments.

 A special thanks to Marhaba team for their support: